 A boat’s string, referred to in rule 28.2, when drawn taut, is to lie in navigable water only.

-Question 1 Must the string referred to in rule 28.2, when drawn taut, lie in navigable water only?
+Question 1 Must the string described in the definition Sail the Course, when drawn taut, lie in navigable water only?

-Answer 1 Yes, rule 28.2 refers to ‘a string representing a boat’s track’.
+Answer 1 Yes, definition Sail the Course refers to ‘a string representing a boat’s track’.
 A boat’s track cannot pass over dry land, nor can it pass through non-navigable waters or through prohibited areas.
 It follows that, when drawn taut, the string must lie entirely in navigable waters; it passes to one side of non-navigable shallows, prohibited areas or other obstructions, and follows the path of a river.

 Question 2 In tidal waters, should navigable waters be considered at high tide or low tide?